 Cash Is King

 Since it has still been burning cash over the last twelve months it is worth keeping an eye on BigCommerce’s balance sheet, but we note that with a market capitalization of $524.8 million and more than $282.3 million in cash, the company has the capacity to continue to prioritise growth over profitability.

 It was good to see BigCommerce outperform Wall St’s revenue expectations this quarter.
 That feature of these results really stood out as a positive.
 On the other hand, it was unfortunate to see that the revenue guidance for the next quarter missed analysts' expectations.
-Overall, this quarter's results were not the best we've seen from BigCommerce.
-The company is flat on the results and currently trades at $18.35 per share.
+Overall, it seems to us that this was a complicated quarter for BigCommerce.
+The company is down 9.05% on the results and currently trades at $12.05 per share.

 Is Now The Time?

 When considering BigCommerce, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
 We cheer for everyone who is making the lives of others easier through technology, but in case of BigCommerce we will be cheering from the sidelines.
-Its revenue growth has been exceptional, though we don't expect it to maintain historical growth rates.
+Its revenue growth has been strong, though we don't expect it to maintain historical growth rates.
 But while its strong gross margins suggest it can operate profitably and sustainably, the downside is that its customer acquisition is less efficient than many comparable companies and its growth is coming at a cost of significant cash burn.